hipe/tmx/myterm/test/README.md

 # numbering scheme

-1 - #pending-rename give 'models' number 1
+1-3 - (reserved for pre-model-level experiments)

-    "models" *is* what tests the API. use of the API *is* what tests models.
+4 - "models" *is* what tests the API. use of the API *is* what tests models.

 (skip 1 for room to grow)

-3 - persistence
+7 - persistence

-4 -  non-interactive CLI (relates to Phase-2/Milestone-5)
+10 -  non-interactive CLI (relates to Phase-2/Milestone-5)

-(skip 2 for room to grow)

-7 - iCLI (etc)
+13 - iCLI (etc)